| Exam Name | Florida Civic Literacy Exam Practice Test – 2026 Updated |

 Answer: B

-Rationale: Checks and balances prevent any branch from gaining too much power by allowing oversight.**
+Rationale: Checks and balances prevent any branch from gaining too much power by allowing oversight.** - What is one right guaranteed by the Fourth Amendment?

 A. Free speech